 The way that writing exists in user interfaces today looks very different than a couple decades ago.
 Advances in web and app development have provided for increasingly refined, robust user experiences. …

-First time I learned about the Valley was from an old skinny-dipper named Chip soaking in a cliff-side hot pool somewhere in Idaho.
-He told me about springs named “Wizard” and “Volcano”, about bats that skimmed the water at dusk, about humans that ate mushrooms and orchestrated softball games on the desert floor.
+First time I learned about the Valley was from an old skinny dipper named Chip soaking in a cliff-side hot pool somewhere in Idaho.
+He told me about springs with names like Wizard and Volcano, about bats that skimmed the water at dusk, about humans that ate mushrooms and orchestrated softball games on the desert floor.

 Five years ago I married for the second time, to my second husband.
 This was the marriage that was going to be right.
 We were equipped with the correct pieces which we arranged at the correct time.
 He was a vast improvement from my ex-husband: caring and thoughtful and responsible.
 He wanted to get married, and in an expected series of events, that’s exactly what we did.

 The logical question that follows is why did it end?
 What happened?